csziklai/chip8-emulator/README.md

 ./chip8 invaders.c8
 ```
 Sample Chip8 programs can be found at this [repo](https://github.com/kripod/chip8-roms/tree/master).
 Programs may have to be renamed so that there are no
 spaces in the file name.
+Note that this emulator only supports modern behavior (as opposed to older games from the 1970s/1980s).